ItemConsulting/xp-storybook-utils/README.md

    into the view directly – because that would be like having a function that is never called.
    We can instead define an **inline template** using the `template` property.
 This _inline template_ can import the macro we want to test and call it with the correct parameters.
-2. We are still passing in the `view`, because it is used to locate the file (with the macro) on your local machine.
+2. It is optional to pass in the `id`, but the file extension can be used as a hint to the `renderMode`.
+It's important to import the `id` from the file, because it gives a hint to Webpack to reload the preview when the file changes.

 ### Story for a layout or page